Source2018-WHUCS/vearch/doc/Architecture.md

 * PartitionService (PS)

-  > hosts document partitions, raft-based replication.
+  > Hosts document partitions, raft-based replication.

   > Gamma`is the core vector search engine.
 It provides the ability of storing, indexing and retrieving the vectors and scalars.